 Whether providing additional value to your recipient’s experience or showcasing just how much you value their business in the first place, such emails are bound to keep your customers engaged with your brand.

-Of course, not all of your customers will remain as active as you’d hope.
+Of course, not all of your customers will remain as active as you may have hoped.

-A well-planned drip campaign, then, can often be the difference between keeping an at-risk customer on board and seeing them defect from your brand for good.
+A well-planned drip campaign, then, can often be the difference between keeping at-risk customers on board and seeing them defect from your brand for good.

-For example, you can send browse abandonment and cart abandonment email drips to individuals who visit your site and add items to their cart but don’t end up going through with their purchase.
+For example, send browse and cart abandonment email drips to individuals who visit your site and add items to their cart but don’t end up going through with their purchase.

 For more dire situations (such as when a customer remains incommunicado for an extended period), you’ll want to put one last solid effort into keeping them around.

-For these win-back drip campaigns, you might provide your at-risk customers with an “offer they can’t refuse,” or you might choose to remind them of the value you bring to the table:
+For these win-back drip campaigns, you might provide customers with an offer they can’t refuse, or you might choose to remind them of the value you bring to the table.

-While you still might lose a decent chunk of these at-risk customers, you at least want to try one last time to get them back up and running — and providing value to your company in the process.
+While you still might lose some of these customers, try at least one last time to get them back up and running — and provide value to your company in the process.